datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 type(fam_height)
 ```

-The list is an object with the type list.
+The list is an object of the type list.
 This is thus a new Python type next to the strings, booleans, integers and floats you already know.
 I told you before that each type has special functionality built in to work them, remember?
 Well, for lists, this is also true.
 Python lists host a bunch of tools to subset, extend and adapt them.
 But let's take this step by step, and have you experiment with list creation first!

 ## Subsetting lists